A PROGRAM IN PARTNERSHIP WITH:

 In 2019, the City of Philadelphia announced the launch of its first-ever “Future of the Urban Forest” Planning Process.
 In support of city-wide equity and sustainability goals, the plan will establish a 10-year strategy to grow, protect, and care for Philadelphia’s tree canopy, and set forth new ways of working with residents to combat climate change.
 The plan will provide recommendations to the City and its partners on how to best coordinate and strengthen their work on tree planting and maintenance, and what role policy can play to support a more tree-friendly culture across the city.

 The planning process launched in November 2019 with a citywide Tree Summit: a meeting of 100 of the Philadelphia’s leading arborists, environmental educators, and community leaders organized by Philadelphia Parks & Recreation and the City’s Philadelphia Office of Sustainability at the Discovery Center in East Fairmount Park.

-To learn more about the Future of the Urban Forest Strategic Planning Process, please visit Philadelphia Parks & Recreation’s website here.
+To learn more about the future of the Philly Tree Plan, please visit Philadelphia Parks & Recreation’s website here.

 For the Philly Tree Plan’s Community Engagement Hub, please click here.

 Need a video tutorial for how to plant a tree?

 We hope this video, created by TD Bank in partnership with TreePhilly and shot at Chamounix Meadow in Philadelphia is helpful!